-Ozone generators are mainly marketed for their ability to remove unwanted odors from a room.
-This is very true; the creation of ozone does eliminate pesky cooking, pet-related or smoke odors.
-In fact, when ozone is released in your home it will smell just like it does after a thunderstorm, fresh and clean that smell is ozone.
+Ozone generators are mainly marketed for their ability to remove unwanted odors from a room, and it's true that the creation of ozone can eliminate pesky cooking, pet-related or smoke odors.
 However, if you are truly looking to purify the air, look closely for air purifiers that advertise ozone-free technology.

 Air purifiers are very different to ozone generators because they use a filter to remove pollutants from the air, then push the clean air out into your living space again.

 When purchasing an air purifier, look for a filter that is UL listed, has an ETL mark or is certified by the Association of Home Appliance Manufacturers.
 All of these organizations, though not government run, are independent companies that test for safe levels of ozone production and compliance with other safety codes.